stephenverderame/cpp_book/src/oop/casts.md

 Rational r(10, 20);
 if (r == 'h') {
     // convert 'h' to an integer, then to a Rational
-}
+    // or convert r to double and compare with integral value of 'h' }

 r = true;